viam-modules/viamrtsp/README.md

 }
 ```

 The response will be preview image in the [DataURL](https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Schemes/data) format.
-The data URL will look like this:

 ```json
 {